input-output-hk/partner-chains-smart-contracts/onchain/STANDARDS.md

 clear, more robust, and more informative code.
 Partiality is also an example of legacy, and it is legacy of _considerable_ weight.
 Sometimes, we do need an 'escape hatch' due to the impossibility of explaining what we want to the compiler; this should be the _exception_, not the rule.
+This is somewhat relaxed for script modules, as Plutus makes heavy use of partiality, especially in its builtins, and the idiomatic way of defining validators or minting policies is as partial functions; however, even there, we should aim for totality where possible.

 Derivations are one of the most useful features of GHC, and extend the capabilities of Haskell 2010 considerably.
 However, with great power comes great